DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

     - Events might include [May Balls](https://en.wikipedia.org/wiki/May_Ball_in_Cambridge), bops (college parties), garden parties, and coffee & cake mornings.
 - **Sports**
     - What sports facilities are available (e.g. badminton courts, squash courts, rowing teams, etc.).
     - Does your college have active societies for your favourite sports?
-    - If not then it is likely a university-wide society exists for this sport instead.
+(If not then it is likely a university-wide society exists for this sport instead).
 - **Facilities**
     - Is there a nice (cheap) college bar?
     - What is the JCR (junior common room) like?
 This is a socialisation area for undergraduates, which may have a Wii / games console, board games, computers / monitors, bean bags, and work areas.